jameswylie/vue-email-autocomplete/README.md

 # vue-email-autocomplete
 A configurable &amp; lightweight Vue email wrapper component which enables "out of the box" email autocomplete/suggestions on input elements.

-✅ A wrapper component so you can use alongside other form based frameworks.\
+✅ A wrapper component so you can use alongside other form enabled libraries (such as Buefy).\
 ✅ Customizable.\
 ✅ Arrow suggestions list navigation.\
 ✅ Auto-fill on enter key.